 An in-depth course on the functional aspects of anatomy, including study of muscle origin and insertions, joints, joint movement, gait and muscle function will be addressed.
 An introduction to the prevention, evaluation, treatment of athletic related injuries, and other related concepts/theories will also be covered.
-Prerequisites: BIO 263, sophomore standing.
+Prerequisites: BIO 263 with C or higher, sophomore standing.
 (Offered in fall and spring.)